-WordPress WooCommerce Multi-Vendor Marketplace Plugin explicitly developed to switch your WooCommerce website into a multivendor platform that having multiple sellers with a separate profile.
+WordPress WooCommerce Multi-Vendor Marketplace Plugin explicitly developed to switch your WooCommerce website into a multivendor platform that has multiple sellers with separate profiles.

 Moreover, it gives sellers the functionality of adding products and order management from the seller panel.

-Also, using this plugin the seller can view and edit his profile information.
+Also, using woocommerce multi-vendor marketplace plugin the seller can view and edit his profile information.
 He can view his product list and search, edit or delete products from it.

 Additionally, the seller can view a record of his transactions and sales charts on his dashboard.
 He can view his order history for all the orders, change his password, and even ask questions to the admin.

 Consequently, the admin can also manage the product list, seller list, commissions, and settings as well.

-Furthermore, the admin can edit or delete products, approve, disapprove, or assign sellers to products, set separate commission rates for different sellers.
+Furthermore, the admin can edit or delete products, approve, disapprove, or assign sellers to products, and set separate commission rates for different sellers.
 Even can change settings like product auto-publish and seller auto-approval permissions.

 Dear Customers, if you have a question/query, please raise a ticket at webkul.uvdesk.com.
 We will do our best to answer as quickly as possible.